ranbureand/sitefolio/_projects/fortune-cookie-installation.markdown

     %}
 </div>

-In **the first** archive the links to the images submitted by the participants and collected through the site are aggregated together in a single cluster and printed on-the-fly by means of a digital printer installed on the spot.
+In **the first** archive the links to the images submitted by the participants and collected through the site are aggregated together in a single cluster, and printed on-the-fly by means of a digital printer installed on the spot.

 <div class="figures">
     {% include image.html